Donald Trump 2020 presidential campaign: Trump–Raffensperger phone call

-alternate electors
+Alternate electors

 Self-declared "alternate electors" voted in protest; these votes had no legal validity.
-Well over a hundred Republican representatives promised to contest the counting ceremony at the U.S. Capitol on January 6.
+Well over 100 Republican representatives promised to contest the counting ceremony at the U.S. Capitol on January 6.
 Experts debated whether Trump was trying to perform a self-coup.

 January 6 United States Capitol attack

 On January 6, 2021, Trump spoke at a "March to Save America" rally on the Ellipse, where he encouraged the crowd to "fight like hell" and said he would be marching with them to the United States Capitol, although he did not join them in the end.
 The rioters broke into the Senate Chamber where the electoral college ballots were being counted, causing both the House and Senate to be evacuated.
 Five people died from the events, while dozens more were injured, and the Federal Bureau of Investigation opened over 170 investigations into the events.

 Polling

 Opinion polls conducted in 2020 almost always showed Democratic nominee Joe Biden leading Trump nationally in general election matchups, with the former vice president's advantage usually extending beyond the margin of sampling error.
 The Trump campaign dismissed polls throughout the election season, noting how they erroneously predicted a Hillary Clinton victory in the 2016 presidential election.
 The sentiment has reflected a greater public distrust of polls in general, with several studies including one by the Pew Research Center showing that even when Biden lead Trump by a significant margin nationally, a majority of people still believed that Trump would win the election.

 After keeping pace with Biden and even leading him in some key states throughout the spring, Trump's approval rating significantly weakened in June and July, causing him to fall behind in most of those battleground states as well as states that historically vote Republican such as Georgia, Texas and Kansas.
 By July 4, 2020, Politico reported that Trump was "trailing [Biden] by double digits in recent polls".
 A mid-July Washington Post/ABC News poll showed Biden's double-digit lead holding.